h-sehee/math308-binary-game/docs/egdd.md

 # Objects/Entities

-*What other things are in the world that you need to design?
-These may or may not directly translate to actual objects and classes.*

 - There is a text input for users to type into
 - There is a command line that user input is displayed when entered
 - There is a prompt
 - There is a main character to control in between missions
 - There is a companion character that will speak to you during missions
 - There is a timer during missions

 ## Core Gameplay Mechanics (Detailed)